Frequently Asked Questions

 Don’t insurance companies always pay for what I need when I file a claim?

 Every insurance company and every policy is different.
 Some policies cover things that others don’t, like upgrades required by building code changes, or even entire sections of your home.
 Insurance companies all behave differently, and no company gives away money that they don’t have to.
-The simple answer is, having an experienced contractor on your side can often mean a difference of many thousands of dollars, which can make a huge difference for your restoration project.
+In most States, only your insurance agent can *legally* answer policy questions, no matter how much we might know from experience.
+The simple answer is, having an experienced contractor on your side can often mean a difference of many thousands of dollars, which can make a huge difference for the proper restoration of your home.

 What do I need to do during the claim process?

-Very little, when working with Regal.
+When working with Regal, almost nothing!
 Our job is to determine if a claim is necessary, help you file it by giving the insurance company all of the information they need, helping your adjuster get the claim approved, and then help the insurance company determine all of the work that needs to be done to restore your property.
-Finally, we do the work for the price that your insurance company agrees to.
+Finally, Regal will always do the work for the price that your insurance company agrees to.
 There are no surprise bills at the end!

 What about deductibles?